Immunotree Storm

 Pneumococcal Infection

-The purpose of this illustration is to represent the anatomical systems of the body attacked by S. Pneumoniae, a bacteria which causes various diseases and infections, especially in young children of Third-World countries.
+The purpose of this illustration is to represent the anatomical systems of the body attacked by S. Pneumoniae, a bacteria which causes various diseases and infections, especially in young children of developing countries in Asia, Africa and the Middle East.
 The systems portrayed are the respiratory, nasopharyngeal, and circulatory systems.
 These systems are easily infected by this bacteria, causing illnesses such as pneumonia and sepsis.
 This image is used for public awareness and education.

 Title: Systems of Pneumococcal Infection